Bealby/magnet-fishing/README.md

 ### Scope

-To meet the goals of the users the Website needs to be intuitive and easy to use, taking heed of the less technically savvy audience.
+To meet the goals of the users the Website needs to be intuitive and easy to use.
+It needs to stand out and excite particpation and provide intersting data for the Magnet-Fishing community.

-A collection of photos that embrace and capture Jack Fairfield's life will be essential to draw and retain users interest, to achieve the desire to learn more.
+Photos will be displayed of actual examples of locations and Magnet used.

-The interactive Map will highlight the most frequented locations in Jack Fairfield's journey through the Second World War.
-A passage from his journal will be included along with a relevant photo.
+An interacti ve Map will be provide to diplay the areas of Stockholm.
+A A catch Log page will display all particvpates catches by location.

 ### Structure